JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ## Rectangles and boxes

-The simple rectangle and box shapes can be made in different ways.
+Simple rectangle and box shapes can be made in different ways.

 ```@example
 using Luxor # hide